SamKouteili/Symbolic-Execution-Engine/README.md

 ## Part 2: Benchmarks

-Unique benchmarks presented in .benchmarks directory.
-Expected outputs presented in .benchmarks/outputs folder - outputs do not necessarily have to exactly adhere to the ones presented.
+Unique benchmarks presented in [benchmarks](benchmarks) directory.

+Expected outputs presented in [benchmarks/outputs](benchmarks/outputs) folder.

+Outputs do not necessarily have to exactly adhere to the ones presented.